-Finance Lease agreements can be regulated or unregulated under consumer credit legislation.
+Finance Lease agreements can be regulated or unregulated.
 This all depends on the type of customer and the total amount of the rentals.

 Finance Lease is a tri-partite transaction (see Finance Structures module).

 Finance Leases are also available at the Point of Sale within a dealership and are offered by the Sales Executive or Business Manager.
 The dealer will supply the vehicle to the customer.